yuktipatel72-design/Job-Resume-Matcher/README.md

 # JobFit — Resume to Job Matcher

-A web app that reads your resume, figures out your role and skill level, and matches you against **live** job postings pulled from real job APIs — not a static dataset.
+A web app that reads your resume, figures out your role and skill level, and matches your resume skills against **live** job postings pulled from real job APIs — not a static dataset.

 🔗 **Live app:** https://jobresume-fit.streamlit.app/